THINGS TO DO IN BELFAST

 Discover Belfast’s Culinary Heartbeat on a Food Tour

 Belfast is undergoing a flavour revolution.
-Once known for linen and shipyards, this city has quietly become a destination for food lovers.
-A dedicated food tour Belfast experience isn’t just about sampling dishes—it’s about exploring history, culture and neighbourhoods through the lens of food.
+Once known for linen mills and shipyards, the city has quietly become a destination for food lovers.
+A dedicated food tour Belfast experience isn’t just about sampling dishes — it’s about exploring history, culture and neighbourhoods through the lens of food.
 If you’re searching for the best Belfast food tour, you’ve come to the right place.

 Why a Belfast Food Tour?

-When you choose a food tour Belfast, you aren’t just eating—you’re engaging with local producers, hearing their stories, and discovering how today’s vibrant food scene emerged.
+When you choose a food tour Belfast, you aren’t just eating — you’re engaging with local producers, hearing their stories and discovering how today’s vibrant food scene emerged.
+Along the way you may even hear about other local experiences such as the tea bus Belfast, another unique way visitors are discovering Belfast through food and hospitality.

 Market Magic: The Starting Point

-Most of the great food tours begin at iconic hubs like St George’s Market.
+Many great food tours begin at iconic hubs like St George’s Market.
 This Victorian-era market is a hive of flavour, offering fresh seafood, artisan breads, local cheeses and globally inspired street food.
-Here, your tour guide will introduce you to vendors and behind-the-scenes tales—the kind you won’t get from a simple restaurant visit.
+Here, your tour guide will introduce you to vendors and behind-the-scenes tales — the kind you won’t get from a simple restaurant visit.

 What You’ll Taste